 - By warmly welcoming those who visit

-- By being equipped to serve by my pastors
+- By being equipped to serve through spiritual growth

 - By developing a servant’s heart